dougy147/scitopdf/README.md

 # scitopdf

-In general terms, `scitopdf` is an easy to use bash script for avid scientific papers readers (that...
+In general terms, `scitopdf` is a minimalist program for avid readers of scientific papers (that...
 I'm not).

 A bit more specifically, but not enough, `scitopdf` quickly leverages Crossref search engine and Sci-Hub's database.